-If you have the Chase Sapphire Reserve card, you can get reimbursed up to $10,000 for flight delays, canceled flights, and illness.
+Some credit cards like the Chase Sapphire Reserve card, offer travel insurance protection benefits.
+With the Chase Sapphire Reserve, you can get reimbursed up to $10,000 for flight delays, canceled flights, and illness.

 So did I cancel my Beijing ticket because of the four-hour flight delay?
-No, because I booked my ticket through the Citi Thank You portal (considered a travel agency).
+No, because I booked my ticket through the Citi Thank You portal which is considered a travel agency.

 I wasn’t 100% confident they’d issue me a refund vs a travel credit.
 That’s why you shouldn’t book your ticket using ThankYou points.
 So I stuck it out and flew the flight.